Yes- bread is vegan friendly as long as the ingredients are animal free.

 Sometimes.

-Again, we have to look at the criteria listed in the previous section to make sure the white bread does not have any animal derived ingredients.
+Again, we have make sure the white bread does not have any animal derived ingredients.

 - Baguette